SMA Healthcare is committed to providing quality services for addiction and mental illness. These outpatient services include:

-Adult Outpatient is for adults 18 years old and older who are participating in DUI, dependency drug courts, probation and voluntary.
-AOP Services provide individual therapy, group therapy, individualized treatment plans and treatment plan reviews all provided by a master’s level therapist.
-Family participation in treatment is encouraged, and family educational and counseling services are provided to support the family in the recovery process.
-Outpatient services allow the individual to remain active with work, family and the community while they participate in treatment.
+Adult Outpatient Program provides substance abuse counseling for individuals participating in the DUI, adult and family dependency drug courts in Volusia, Flagler, and Putnam Counties.
+Family participation in treatment is encouraged, and family education and counsel are provided to support the family in the recovery process.
+Outpatient services allow the individual to remain active with work, family, and the community while participating in treatment.

-The Physician Services Medication Outpatient Program (Med Management) provides medical and clinical support services to individuals with severe and persistent mental illness and co-occurring disorders.
+The Physician Services Medication Outpatient Program, comprised of clinics in Daytona Beach, Bunnell, Deland, Palatka, and St. Augustine, provides medical and clinical support services to individuals with severe and persistent mental illness and co-occurring disorders.
 The goal is recovery and reconnection to the community.
 Services include psychiatric evaluation, treatment planning, medication management, nursing services, therapy, and targeted case management.

 Family Intervention Services works with families involved in the child welfare system who are experiencing substance abuse and/or mental health problems and are at risk of losing their children.
 Family Intervention Specialists assess and link clients to treatment/services and provide case management services until the client is engaged in the services.

-The Family Intensive Treatment Team is a comprehensive in-home treatment program that provides help to families involved with child welfare (DCF/CPC) due to substance misuse in Putnam County.
+The Family Intensive Treatment Team is a comprehensive in-home treatment program that provides help to families involved with child welfare (DCF/CPC) due to substance misuse in Volusia and Putnam Counties.
 Peer Recovery Specialists are also used to provide support and help families connect with the world of positive sober support in their local community.

-Adult Targeted Case Management services are provided in an outpatient and home-based setting to assist the individual in gaining access to needed medical, social, educational and natural support, and other related services.
+Adult Civil Targeted Case Management services are provided in an outpatient and home-based setting to assist the individual in gaining access to needed medical, social, educational and natural support, and other related services.
 The goal is to promote independent functioning through coordination of support services.
+Services are provided in Volusia, Flagler, Putnam and St. Johns counties.